Skip to main content

 After entering the environment and service names, the CLI will automatically package the application image and deploy it to Cloud Hosting.
 For more deployment methods, refer to Deploying Services.

-• During service deployment, simply specify the service's startup port on Cloud Hosting.
+• During service deployment, specify the startup port for the service on cloud hosting.

 Best Practices